Lifting weights will raise blood pressure, but there are exercises in particular that will really put your blood pressure through the roof.

 The report’s abstract does not list all the exercises that were monitored.

-These would be the exercises in which the most amount of weight can be moved:
+Below are the exercises that allow the most amount of weight to be moved.

 • Back squat